Fatigue and sleep deprivation

 BMA Cymru Wales, Welsh Government and NHS Wales Employers launched a fatigue and facilities charter in 2020.
 All health boards in Wales have signed up to the charter and must now take active steps towards compliance with its stipulations.

-The charter contains provisions beyond the 2002 terms and conditions of service for junior doctors in Wales, ensuring fewer long days and consecutive shifts, as well as setting a standard for rest facilities during shifts and for facilities to sleep in if you’re too tired to drive home.
+The charter contains provisions beyond the 2002 terms and conditions of service for resident doctors in Wales, ensuring fewer long days and consecutive shifts, as well as setting a standard for rest facilities during shifts and for facilities to sleep in if you’re too tired to drive home.

 It also outlines a robust framework for monitoring the implementation of the charter through LNCs (local negotiating committees) and a defined senior employer representative appointed by each health board.